The SOX & TFA Retaliation Case

 My Employment: I was hired as a W-2 hourly worker under DRVM LLC inside Costco.
 All my paystubs listed DRVM, even though the company was already dissolved.
 I was never told about Sanofi, Chattem, or Quten while employed.

 Confusing Structure: Although my paystubs said DRVM, my handbook was marked “MK Marketing,” emails came from “AMJ,” and managers used the name “Direct Demo.”
-It was intentionally confusing.
+From my opinion, it was all intentionally misleading.

 IRS Filing: I reported DRVM’s use of a dissolved license and shell structure to the IRS.
 On April 28, 2025, the IRS officially issued claim numbers for Sanofi, Chattem, and Quten.
 By June, those claims had advanced to the next stage.